utopia-rise/godot-kotlin-native/COMPILING_FROM_SOURCE.md

 `./gradlew kotlin:build`
 Coroutines are not supported on android for now.

+To specify release or debug add: `-PbuildType=RELEASE` by default debug will be built if nothing is specified.

 ### iOS Signing

 Also on ios you should add you signing identity, as it is apple requirement, like: